-Looking at the self assessment questions above, here are seven tips to improve on each point.
+Okay, now keeping the answers to those questions above in mind, here are seven tips to improve on each point.

-1. Do you run only steady pace miles? –> Run intervals
+1. Do you run only steady pace miles? –> Do interval training

 You won’t get faster if you don’t practice running faster and really push yourself (more on that in #3).
 I first started running intervals on the treadmill mostly because I kept getting bored on the treadmill.
 And then I noticed how much my “fast” speed on the treadmill started improving and it motivated me to keep pushing the pace.

-I don’t do anything formal in the beginning: just warmed up for about a mile and then started alternating between running fast for 30-60 seconds and running slower for 30-90 seconds.
+I didn’t do anything formal in the beginning: just warmed up for about a mile and then started alternating between running fast for 30-60 seconds and running a slower pace for 30-90 seconds.
 I also tried I increase my speed one notch with each fast interval.
-My fast pace was anywhere from 5:45 – 6:30 min/mile and recovery around 8:30-8:45 min/mile.
+My faster pace was anywhere from 5:45 – 6:30 min/mile and recovery around 8:30-8:45 min/mile.

 2. Are all your speed workouts the same distance and pace? –> Vary your workouts